AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

     2. moving in VIM
     3. everything TMUX
     4. VIM setup & Plugins, Macros
-    5. VIM for JavaScript, TypeScript, Angular, HTML
+    5. VIM for HTML, CSS, JavaScript, TypeScript, Angular, NODEJS, Flutter, Julia & Python
-    6. VIM for Flutter development
-    7. VIM for Julia, Python

 Before we proceed with these tutorials, I assume you have a Linux machine, remote or locally available.
 Please visit this blog [Debian Linux VM](https://amit-shukla.medium.com/how-to-install-debian-10-buster-or-ubuntu-18-19-desktop-on-google-cloud-and-access-through-vnc-687c05d0d263) In case you want to setup a new virtual Debian Buster 10 or Ubuntu virtual machine.

 ---

-# 1. installing | upgrading VIM to VIM 9.0
+# 1. Installing | upgrading VIM to VIM 9.0

-vim comes pre-installed with most of Linux VMs, let's check vim version
+VIM comes pre-installed with most of Linux VMs, let's check vim version

-` $ vim -version`
+`$ vim -version`

 ## upgrading to VIM 9.0

-At present, apt package repository still referes to VIM8.1, so, ` $ sudo apt-get install` will install older version of VIM.
+At present, apt package repository still refers to VIM8.1.

+`$ sudo apt-get install` will install older version of VIM.

-Instead, users, should fork a ppa repository for now and install it from ppa.
+Instead, users should fork a ppa repository for now and install it from ppa.

-` $ sudo add-apt-repository ppa:jonathonf/vim`
+`$ sudo add-apt-repository ppa:jonathonf/vim`

-then after, try running ` $ sudo apt install vim`
+Then after, try running ` $ sudo apt install vim`

-` $ vim -version`
+`$ vim -version`

-you should have latest vim 9.0 version installed.
+You should have latest vim 9.0 version installed.

 ## instantiating an existing VIM setup

-vim comes pre-installed with most of the Linux distributions, and user can find vim executables at
+VIM comes pre-installed with most of the Linux distributions, and user can find vim executables at

-` $ cd ~/usr/share $ ls -la vim*`
+`$ cd ~/usr/share $ ls -la vim*`

-you will also notice default vimrc, vimrc.tiny configurations. take a moment to read through content if you wish to know vim internals.
+You will also notice default vimrc, vimrc.tiny configurations. take a moment to read through content if you wish to know vim internals.

 User is suppose to first create their own default .vimrc file, which keeps user specific configurations.

-so, now let's browse to user's home directory and create a .vimrc file.
+Let's browse to user's home directory and create a .vimrc file.

 `$ cd $home $ touch .vimrc`

-you can copy existing configurations to this file and restart vim, your vim will load new configurations.
+You can copy existing configurations to this file and restart vim, your vim will load new configurations.

 - [sample .vimrc](https://github.com/AmitXShukla/AmitXShukla.github.io/blob/master/blogs/vim/test.vimrc)